redhat-openstack/website/source/uncategorized/hangouts.html.md

 ## Upcoming Hangouts

 February 27th, 10am EST ([in your timezone](http://www.timeanddate.com/worldclock/fixedtime.html?iso=20140227T1500)) Lars Kellogg-Stedman will be doing a walk-through of a multinode deployment with packstack.
-The presentation will be streamed live at <http://goo.gl/Rpc3ml>
+The presentation will be streamed live at <http://goo.gl/Rpc3ml> We'll also be on IRC at #rdo-hangout on the Freenode network, to discuss and answer questions during the presentation.

 ## Past Hangouts